 View the Wholesale Terms & Conditions (PDF).

-Ben Lomand Connect must disclose information, when requested by legal authority, to comply with court orders and subpoenas.
+Ben Lomand Connect must disclose information when requested by legal authorities to comply with court orders and subpoenas.

 We Do Not sell or provide any customer information or e-mail addresses to outside parties for the marketing of their products.

-When you visit Ben Lomand’s web site, we track information including but not limited to: IP address, page from which you entered our site, which pages on our site that are viewed, and methods by which our site was found.
-This statistical information is used “only in the aggregate” to improve our Internet Services and web site.
+When you visit Ben Lomand’s website, we track information including but not limited to IP address, the page from which you entered our site, which pages on our site are viewed, and methods by which our site was found.
+This statistical information is used “only in the aggregate” to improve our Internet Services and website.

 Federal Government Required Notice to all Customers of Ben Lomand Connect